forcedotcom/Secure-JSONP/README.md

 ## Configuration Instructions

+You must call initialize before using the $.secureJsonp.makeRequest function.
+It can be called without arguments to use the default configuration, or configured with the parameters below.

 On the page including secure_jsonp.js:

    - differentDomain - the domain (whose security we don't care about) that will be opened in an iframe and making the jsonp request